sjbylo/container-workshop/10-cicd-promoting-to-production/README.md

 ```

 Take a look in the OpenShift web console to see the pipeline code.
 Go to the Menu on the left under Build->Pipeline->Configuration to see the Jenkins Pipeline code.
 There is one more stage added called "Promote to Prod" which waits for input and then promotes (tags) the image into production.

+---
+## Set up the application in production

 Now you need to set up the application for production.